crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

     slug: { slug for batch URI; can include variable ids and filters }
     folder: { folder that contains an input subfolder with paths to input variables; can include variable ids and filters }
+    reference:
+      folder: { folder that contains an input subfolder to use as a reference for omitted variables }
     configuration:
       path: { path containing different values for the input variables }
-script:
+scripts:
+  - path: { path to your script, relative to the script folder }
+    command: { command to run your script, if path is not specified }
     folder: { folder where your script should run }
-  command: { command to use to run your script, relative to the script folder }
 display:
   styles:
     - uri: { uri to CSS stylesheet that will style your templates }